Alexander D'Amour

 alexdamour@google.com

-I am a Research Scientist at Google Brain in Cambridge, MA.
+I am a Staff Research Scientist at Google DeepMind in Cambridge, MA.
 Formerly, I was a Neyman Visiting Assistant Professor in the Department of Statistics at UC Berkeley.
 I did my PhD in the Department of Statistics at Harvard University, where I was advised by Edoardo Airoldi.
-I was a member of the Harvard Laboratory for Applied Statistical Methodology & Data Science.

-I work primarily on problems in causal inference and fairness.
+I work primarily on problems in causal inference, distribution shift, domain generalization, and fairness for building reliable, trustworthy Machine Learning/AI systems.
 More generally, I am interested in problems where simple prediction is not enough.

 To Appear